- 1 medium onion, chopped

 - 1 tube (12 ounces) refrigerated buttermilk biscuits

-- In a large saucepan, cook onion in butter over medium heat until tender; remove from the heat.
-Stir in the flour, salt, Worcestershire sauce and pepper until blended.
+- In a large saucepan, cook onion in butter over medium heat until tender; remove from the heat. stir in the flour, salt, Worcestershire sauce and pepper until blended.
 Gradually add the milk.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
+Bring to a boil; cook and stir for 2 minutes or until thickened and bubbly.
 Stir in the potatoes, corn and corned beef.

 - Transfer to a greased 13-in. x 9-in. baking dish.
 Bake, uncovered, at 400° for 30 minutes or until bubbly.
 Top with biscuits.
 Bake 10-15 minutes longer or until biscuits are golden brown.
 Yield: 8-10 servings.